 Yevheniya Nosyk

-Cybersecurity Researcher @ KOR Labs | DNS WG Co-chair @ RIPE
+Researcher @ KOR Labs | DNS WG Co-chair @ RIPE

 About me